-Birds are also classified in the kingdom, Animalia, which also identifies them as animals.
-However, even though birds are animals they have several different characteristics that separate them from all other animals.
+Birds are also classified in Animalia, which identifies them as animals.
+However, even though birds are animals, they have several different characteristics that separate them from all other animals.

 For example, instead of having two clavicle bones like most animals, their clavicles have been fused into one bone known as the furcula.
 They also have a large sternum compared to the rest of their body which helps provide strong attachment areas for the wing muscles necessary for flight.

 Birds are winged Animals

-It is evident that while most animals who live on land have had their arms or front legs evolved and adapted for land movement and survival, a bird’s front arms-or wings- are there to assist in their flight and survival.
+It is evident that while most animals who live on land have had their arms or front legs evolved and adapted for land movement and survival, a bird’s front arms- are there to assist in their flight and survival.

 The holes in this area are connected to their lungs and are one of the reasons they have such efficient respiratory systems.
 This characteristic also aids the bird in its ability to fly because it helps keep them lightweight.

 Birds Have Air Sacs – but still: they are Animals!

-As we can see, even though birds are classified as animals they have several key characteristics that set them apart from others.
+As we can see, even though birds are classified as animals, they have several key characteristics that set them apart from others.
 From beaks that are used to kill, eat, and feed their young, to the presence of air sacs in their bodies, to their feathers, birds are unique and fascinating animals.